embedtheta/Add-tabs-to-a-product-description-or-page-/README.md

-Add tabs to a product description or page or srticle on shopify
+Add tabs to a product description or page or article on shopify
 ===============================================================
 Step-1:
 Go your product page and enter the below text on your editor: